-1. Summary of Top Developments in 2017
+1. Summary of Top Developments in 2018

-Ron Aucutt (Washington D.C.), provides the following as his "top ten" list of the major developments in the estate planning world in 2017:
+Ron Aucutt (Washington, D.C.) lists the following as his "top ten" list of the major developments in the estate planning world in 2018 (his report is available here (from the ACTEC "Capital Letters" webpage)):